abbeyjackson/modularized-app-development/BasicModularization/README.md

 The modules demonstrate encapsulating features and passing data between modules using protocols.
 There are other methods you could use but protocols are usually the best choice for swift modules/projects.
 Another good method of sharing data between modules, which Apple uses extensively, is the delegate pattern.
 However that is not demonstrated.

 This project is set up with the hopes to be as entry level as possible.
 For that reason storyboards and segues are used.
 I assume that if you develop without storyboards you should be at such a level that you can figure out what you need to do in order to use programmatic UI instead of storyboards.
 Additionally there is one use of Codable and also you will see dictionary parsing to mimic the good old fashioned json parsing we had to do before Codable.
 I originally was not going to use Codable at all because I wanted to be as entry level as possible and many people will not know how to use Codable yet however for time's savings I caved and used it in one location.
-If you are a new learning and you are confused please don't hesitate to reach out!
+If you are a new learner and you are confused please don't hesitate to reach out!

 ## How to Interact with Modules